 Your direct report expects a clear outline as you expect from your client.
 Therefore, provide them with clear direction for what you expect from them to do in a week or what or expect from them in the next meeting.

-Don’t expect your direct reports to know what you want them to do.
+Don’t expect your direct report to know what you want them to do.
 Instead, be clear and provide clear guidelines about work to be done in every face to face meeting.

 However, that does not mean you are required to share every minute detail with your employees.
 Learn to filter out the information that is not relevant to your employees and share only the information that might affect them or their jobs.

-Having people working does not mean that you can relax, but it means that your responsibilities will increase with the increase in the direct reports.
-Now you are not only required to care about your work performance but also about the work performance of your direct reports.
+Having people working does not mean that you can relax, but it means that your responsibilities will increase with the increase in the direct report.
+Now you are not only required to care about your work performance but also about the work performance of your direct report.

-In this section, you will learn about the responsibilities that come on your shoulder when you have direct reports.
+In this section, you will learn about the responsibilities that come on your shoulder when you have direct report.

 1. Supervising tasks

-The first responsibility that comes on you as soon as you have direct reports is the supervision.
-You are required to supervise the work that your direct reports do because now you are not only responsible for the work that you produce but also responsible for the work that your direct reports provide.
+The first responsibility that comes on you as soon as you have direct report is the supervision.
+You are required to supervise the work that your direct report do because now you are not only responsible for the work that you produce but also responsible for the work that your direct reports provider.

 Supervising does not mean criticizing your employees, but it means providing support to them whenever they need it.